osmosis-labs/mesh-security/docs/README.md

   prevented from returning.
 Tokens staked to it would be partially slashed and should be unstaked as soon as possible, as they will receive no more rewards.
 Stake to a jailed validator still must wait the unbonding period to be liquid.
-- **Latency** - Time delay from an action being initiated and the effects being reflected in another contract or chain.
+- **Latency** - Time delay from an action being initiated and its effects being reflected in another contract or chain.
 This doesn't refer to the unbonding period, but rather the delay between initiating bonding or unbonding on the provider and the equivalent action occurring on the consumer.